AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/opportunity-filters-and-triggers.md

 >[!NOTE]
 >
->When you use multiple Opportunity filters, you may get incorrect answers.&nbsp;If you built the example above with two Opportunity filters, you would get a list of leads who have any opportunity that is at least $5,000 and any opportunity that is closed, even if those are separate opportunities.
+>When you use multiple Opportunity filters, you may get incorrect answers.
+If you built the example above with two Opportunity filters, you would get a list of leads who have any opportunity that is at least $5,000 and any opportunity that is closed, even if those are separate opportunities.

 ###### Opportunity was Updated {#opportunity-was-updated}